superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 For all future tests, we will be using Foundry as the main framework for writing property, integration and invariant tests.

+#### Testing Principles

+The ultimate purpose of testing is to **ensure correctness** of expected behavior.
+We aim to write the tests in a way that is easy to understand, maintain and extend.

+In order to achieve this we utilize a few techniques:
+- **testing framework**: to help with test harnessing and to provide a nice DX when writing tests which leads to nice DX when reading as well.
+- **abstractions**: to prevent code duplication and to make the test code less error prone and more readable, we use abstractions to abstract away common test code.
+  - This includes helper functions which can be reused across multiple tests.
+- **naming conventions & organization**: this provides structure and makes searching and filtering for test files, contracts easier and more immediately understandable.

 #### Types of Test

 There are four types of tests that are written to ensure correctness: are property, integration and invariant tests.